NoahTheDuke/clein/README.md

                 [:url "https://mozilla.org/MPL/2.0"]
                 [:distribution "repo"]]]]

-   ; :src-dirs is optional
+   ; :src-dirs is optional but STRONGLY RECOMMENDED
    ; If not included, defaults to :paths in deps.edn.
-   ; :paths should include any "resources" paths you want as well.
    :src-dirs ["src/clojure"]

+   ; :resource-dirs is optional but STRONGLY RECOMMENDED :resource-dirs ["resources"]

    ; :java-src-dirs is optional
    ; If not included, defaults to nil and no java compilation will happen.